odkr/pandoc-zotxt.lua/README.md

    [latest release](https://github.com/odkr/pandoc-zotxt.lua/releases/latest).
 2. Unpack it.
-3. Move the repository directory to the `filters` sub-directory of your Pandoc data directory (`pandoc --version` will tell you where that is).
+3. Move the repository directory to the `filters` sub-directory of your Pandoc data directory (`pandoc --version` tells you where that is).
 4. Move the file **pandoc-zotxt.lua** from the repository directory up into the `filters` directory.